-Updated 2018 Pg 25 of 59 - Support legislation and programs that facilitate recruitment, training and retention of high-qualify foster parents and kinship providers; - Encourage efforts by state and/or local agencies who have legal custody of foster children to maintain their cultural heritage and family relationships, making every effort to keep siblings together; and - Advocate for legislation providing adequate and equal financial reimbursement and support services for foster parents and kinship providers; and further RESOLVED, That GFWC-WS supports the development of programs and services that help to establish permanency and educational stability for children in foster care.
-413. Diabetes (Adopted 2015) WHEREAS, According to the Centers for Disease Control, in 2011, more than 25 million people in the United States, or more than eight percent of the population, have diabetes; and WHEREAS, Diabetes can cause and/or complicate other health problems heart disease, stroke, high blood pressure, blindness, kidney disease and failure, nervous system disease, dental disease, non-traumatic amputations,, and complications of pregnancy, and WHEREAS, Children and adolescents with diabetes commonly have additional risk factors for cardiovascular disease including high cholesterol, triglycerides and blood pressure and increased waist circumference, and WHEREAS, Diabetes is more prevalent among minority groups and elderly persons; and WHEREAS, discrimination against those with diabetes has occurred in the workplace, cdaycare centers, and schools; and WHEREAS, In order to manage their disease, those with diabetes must have access to the means to balance food, medication, and physical activity level at school and at school-related activities; therefore RESOLVED, That the GFWC-WS urges its member clubs to support:
+- Support legislation and programs that facilitate recruitment, training and retention of high-qualify foster parents and kinship providers; - Encourage efforts by state and/or local agencies who have legal custody of foster children to maintain their cultural heritage and family relationships, making every effort to keep siblings together; and - Advocate for legislation providing adequate and equal financial reimbursement and support services for foster parents and kinship providers; and further Updated 2022 Pg 52 of 75 RESOLVED, That GFWC-WS supports the development of programs and services that help to establish permanency and educational stability for children in foster care.
+506. Colorectal Cancer Awareness (Adopted 2008, Reaffirmed 2012, Amended 2016) WHEREAS, Colon Cancer has now been declared the third cause of death among both men and women in the United States, and WHEREAS, Colonoscopy is currently the best means of early detection of colon cancer; therefore RESOLVED, that GFWC-Washington State strongly encourages everyone over 50 to follow their physician's advice as to when to schedule regular colonoscopies, and further RESOLVED, that GFWC-Washington State urges its members to participate in funding further research.
+507. Diabetes (Adopted 2015) WHEREAS, According to the Centers for Disease Control, in 2011, more than 25 million people in the United States, or more than eight percent of the population, have diabetes; and WHEREAS, Diabetes can cause and/or complicate other health problems heart disease, stroke, high blood pressure, blindness, kidney disease and failure, nervous system disease, dental disease, non-traumatic amputations,, and complications of pregnancy, and WHEREAS, Children and adolescents with diabetes commonly have additional risk factors for cardiovascular disease including high cholesterol, triglycerides and blood pressure and increased waist circumference, and WHEREAS, Diabetes is more prevalent among minority groups and elderly persons; and WHEREAS, discrimination against those with diabetes has occurred in the workplace, daycare centers, and schools; and Updated 2022 Pg 53 of 75 WHEREAS, In order to manage their disease, those with diabetes must have access to the means to balance food, medication, and physical activity level at school and at school-related activities; therefore RESOLVED, That the GFWC-WS urges its member clubs to support: